Farmworkers sue Washington state over coronavirus protections

-The case pits labor advocacy group Familias Unidas por la Justicia and the United Farm Workers of America against the state’s labor and health departments, and is among the first agricultural labor lawsuits filed in the country since the COVID-19 outbreak began.
+The case, which pits the labor advocacy group Familias Unidas por la Justicia and the United Farm Workers of America against the state's labor and health departments, is among the first agricultural labor lawsuits filed in the country since the COVID-19 outbreak began.

-Smithfield Foods was sued April 23 in federal court in Kansas City over working conditions at a Missouri pork processing facility.
+Smithfield Foods was sued April 23 in federal court over working conditions at a Missouri pork processing facility.

-“We know as farmworker advocates that farmworkers are living with a threat of retaliation if they speak up for themselves over safety and health issues, constantly,” said Andrea Schmitt, the plaintiffs’ lawyer.
+"We know as farmworker advocates that farmworkers are living with a threat of retaliation if they speak up for themselves over safety and health issues, constantly," said Andrea Schmitt, the plaintiffs' attorney.

 "We knew that workers would have a tough time as opposed to people in other industries saying, 'Hey, I don't think you're observing social distancing.'
 That would be hard for a farmworker to bring up with his or her employer," she said.

-"The Department of Health is working closely with the Governor’s Office, other state agencies, growers, community advocates and other stakeholders to address worker and public health safety needs in temporary worker housing," health department spokeswoman Annie Johnson said in an email.
+Health Department spokeswoman Annie Johnson said in an email: "The Department of Health is working closely with the Governor's Office, other state agencies, growers, community advocates and other stakeholders to address worker and public health safety needs in temporary worker housing."

 "We are currently working with other state agencies to draft emergency rules to help keep COVID-19 from spreading among farmworkers," she added.

-The Department of Labor and Industries did immediately respond Thursday afternoon to a request for comment.
+The Department of Labor & Industries did not immediately respond to a request for comment Thursday afternoon.

-Skagit County Judge Dave Needy is set to hear the motion for injunctive relief Friday morning.
+Skagit County Superior Court Judge Dave Needy is set to hear the motion for injunctive relief Friday morning.

 Workers would be unable to pay hospital bills, organizer says

-Skagit County, between Seattle and the Canadian border, primarily grows strawberries, blueberries, raspberries and tulips.
+Skagit County (pronounced SKA-jit), between Seattle and the Canadian border, primarily grows strawberries, blueberries, raspberries and tulips.
 Typically, farmworkers start to move into the berry farms to get ready for the summer harvest, labor organizers say.

-Under normal circumstances, many laborers would already be working in nurseries that serve the Skagit County Tulip Festival, an annual month-long event that was canceled this year because of the virus.
-Usually, they work in crews of up to 120 workers, but that number has been reduced to 20 to prevent spread.
+Under normal circumstances, many laborers would already be working in nurseries that serve the Skagit County Tulip Festival, an annual monthlong event that was canceled this year because of the virus.
+Usually, they work in crews of up to 120 workers, but the number has been reduced to 20 to prevent spread.

 Farm labor advocates say they are concerned because 13 people in the county have died from COVID-19.